- a parent or carer receiving Family Tax Benefit Part A for a dependent child in primary or secondary education

 Check or update your child's education details for the Schoolkids Bonus

-Some families may need to update their child's education details with us so we can pay them the right amount of Schoolkids Bonus.
+You may need to update your child's education details with us so we can pay you the right amount of Schoolkids Bonus.

 You need to tell us if your child is starting primary school or secondary study, or completing primary or secondary study.

-If you need to update your child's details you can do this by using your Centrelink online account.
-You will need your Customer Reference Number to do this.
+If you need to update your child's details you can do this by using your Centrelink online account through myGov.

 Provide your study details for the Schoolkids Bonus

 If you are an eligible student, you may need to give us your study details so we can pay you the Schoolkids Bonus.
-You also need to let us know if you completed secondary study after June 2012, as you may be eligible for a School Leaver payment.
+You also need to let us know if you completed secondary study as you may be eligible for a School Leaver payment.

 If you are a student receiving Youth Allowance, ABSTUDY Living Allowance or Pensioner Education Supplement, you do not need to do anything.
 We will pay you automatically.

 Give your study details

 If you do not receive Pensioner Education Supplement and you are a student receiving Disability Support Pension, Carer Payment, Parenting Payment or Special Benefit, you need to give us your study details so we can pay you the Schoolkids Bonus.
-You can do this by visiting your nearest service centre or calling us.
+You can do this by calling us or visiting your nearest service centre.

 Receiving an education allowance from the Department of Veterans' Affairs

 Eligible students receiving an education allowance from the Department of Veterans' Affairs will be paid automatically and do not need to provide any extra information.
-To find out more visit the Department of Veterans' Affairs website, call 133 254 or, for non‑metropolitan callers, call 1800 555 254.
+To find out more, call 133 254 or, for non‑metropolitan callers, call 1800 555 254.

 Schoolkids Bonus while travelling outside Australia